Ankylosing Spondylitis, Orthopedic Perspective (cont.)

 - The physical exam measures range of motion in the hips and spine.
 Specific areas of pain or tenderness are examined.
 A thorough exam should identify any of the associated disorders, including involvement of the eyes, heart, and lungs.

-- Blood tests have a limited role in helping to diagnose ankylosing spondylitis.
-A blood test can determine if a person has the protein HLA-B27.
+- A blood test can determine if a person has the protein HLA-B27.
 A person with this protein has an increased risk of developing ankylosing spondylitis.
-However, this blood test is not necessary to help diagnose or treat the condition and is not commonly ordered by a doctor.
+If it is positive, it may be helpful in diagnosing the condition.
+However, this blood test may be negative in some people with AS.
+This test is not necessary to treat the condition and is not commonly ordered by a doctor.
 Other blood tests may be ordered by a doctor to help rule out other possible causes of the person's symptoms.

 - Blood tests are not very helpful in diagnosing ankylosing spondylitis.
 A blood test can determine if a person has the protein HLA-B27.
 A person with this protein has an increased risk of developing ankylosing spondylitis.
 However, this blood test is not necessary to diagnose or treat the condition and is not commonly ordered by a doctor.
 Other blood tests may be ordered by a doctor to make sure the patient does not have other disorders that could be causing his or her symptoms.